-Union County Public Schools (UCPS) is the sixth largest public school system in North Carolina.
-It serves approximately 41,500 students at 53 schools and has approximately 5,000 staff members.
+Union County Public Schools (UCPS) is the sixth-largest public school system in North Carolina.
+It serves approximately 40,000 students at 53 schools and has approximately 5,000 staff members.

-As a leader in academics, UCPS offers a wide variety of coursework to its students, ranging from schools for the arts and 11 dual language programs to STEM (science, technology, engineering and math) to more than 44 pathways and 24 academies in the career and technical education department.
+As a leader in academics, UCPS offers a wide variety of coursework to its students, ranging from 20 dual-language programs to STEM (science, technology, engineering and math) to more than 44 pathways and 24 academies in the career and technical education department.

 With a long-term goal of ensuring all students are equipped to succeed in college, career and life, UCPS is committed and dedicated to offering quality instruction for all children in support of our mission of “Preparing All Students to Succeed.”